Explosives set off to bring down rest of collapsed Florida condo

 "I truly believe ... that the family members recognize and appreciate that we are proceeding in the best possible fashion to allow us to do the search that we need to do," Levine Cava said.

-The mayor said residents in the area were being told to stay inside until two hours after the blast to avoid the dust raised by the explosion.
-Local authorities were going door to door to advise them of the timing, and to ask them to keep windows closed.
+The mayor said residents in the area were told to stay inside until two hours after the blast to avoid the dust raised by the explosion.
+Local authorities had gone door-to-door to advise them of the timing, and to ask them to keep windows closed.

-Responding to concerns of missing pets, Levine Cava said she had made it "a priority since Day 1 to do absolutely everything possible to search for every animal."

-She said Miami-Dade fire rescue team members had conducted three full sweeps of Champlain Towers South, including searching in closets and under beds, but "the latest information we have is that there are no animals remaining in the building."

 The search at the Surfside building has been suspended since Saturday afternoon so workers could begin the drilling work and lay the explosives.
-Jadallah said the suspension was necessary because the drilling could cause the structure to fail, but a family member could be heard calling the delay "devastating."
+Officials said the suspension was necessary because the drilling could cause the structure to fail.

 So far, rescuers have recovered the remains of 24 people, with 121 still missing.
 Many others barely escaped.
 The Miami-Dade Police Department on Saturday night added Graciela Cattarossi, 48, and Gonzalo Torre, 81, to the list of those confirmed dead.